mikey-boy/website/README.md

 # Personal website

 A simple website that I coded using basic HTML/CSS/JS.
-Not much fancy stuff going on.
+Currently the site can be accessed [here](http://slomo.duckdns.org/).
+Once I get some dedicated funds together the domain will likely change.